codecraftingtools/codecraftingtools.github.io/src/design.rst

 The Code Craftsmen feel that in many cases, writing software has become much more difficult than it needs to be.
-At this point, our primary goal is to restore the joy in programming by making software more beautiful and easier to write, maintain, and reuse.
+At this point, our primary goal is to restore the joy in programming by making software easier to read, write, maintain, and reuse.

 Principles
 ==========